“Your mind is your best friend, but it is also your worst enemy. And Positive Intelligence is the relative strength of these two modes of your mind.”

 So, if you scored lower than you expected, don’t despair as this is perfectly ‘normal’.
 Most importantly, there’s something you can do about it!

-Other than your PQ score, I recommend to take the saboteur assessment (it’s also free).
+Other than your PQ score, I recommend taking the saboteur assessment (it’s also free).
 In the report, you’ll find out your saboteurs – your greatest strengths that can easily become your weaknesses when you’re not feeling at your best (e.g: stressed, overwhelmed, ill, etc.).

 Shirzad explained that our Saboteurs start off as our guardians to help us survive the real and imagined threats to our physical and emotional survival as children.
 By the time we are adults, we no longer need them, but they have become invisible inhabitants of our mind, controlling our lives.